escorciav/moments-retrieval/dashboards/corpus moment analyst/README.md

 The server will make available the web pages for the three datasets in different port numbers (which depend on the selected index), such that three instances of the same server can independently coexist on the same machine.

 To reach those web pages open a browser (Chrome is recommended) and type on the address bar the IP address of the machine followed by `:[PORT-NUMBER]` (i.e. `192.168.0.1:60000`).
+See Note section for more information.

-The values are:
+ The `[PORT-NUMBER]` values are:

 * 60000 - Charades
 * 60001 - DiDeMo